Industrial Engineering, BSE

 Big Data Analytics

-Big data analytics is the process of examining big data in an effort to uncover hidden patterns, unknown correlations, and other useful information—95% of the data in the world today has been created in the last two years alone.
+Big data analytics is the process of examining big data in an effort to uncover hidden patterns, unknown correlations, and other useful information—95% of the data in the world today has been created in the last few years alone.
 This data comes from everywhere: sensors used to gather climate information, posts to social media sites, digital pictures and videos, purchase transaction records, and cell phone GPS signals to name a few.

 Computer and Information Systems